AdobeDocs/experience-manager-65.en/help/sites-administering/rich-text-editor.md

 </uiSettings>
 ```

 Different UI settings are used for the inline mode and full screen mode.
 The toolbar property is used to specify the buttons of the toolbar.

-For example, if the button is itself a feature (for example, `Bold`), it is specified as `PluginName#FeatureName` (for example, `links#modifylink`).
+For example, if the button is itself a feature (for example, Bold), it is specified as `PluginName#FeatureName` (for example, `links#modifylink`).

 If the button is a popover (containing some features of a plug-in), it is specified as `#PluginName` (for example, `#format`).

 Separators ( | ) between a group of buttons can be specified with '-'.

 The pop-up node under inline or full-screen mode contains a list of the popovers being used.
-Each child node under the `popovers` node is named after the plug-in (for example, `format`).
-It has a property `items` containing a list of features of the plug-in (for example, `format#bold`).
+Each child node under the 'popovers' node is named after the plug-in (for example, format).
+It has a property 'items' containing a list of features of the plug-in (for example, format#bold).

 ## RTE user interface settings and content policies {#rtecontentpolicies}

 Administrators can control the RTE options using content policies, say instead of doing the configuration as described above.
-Content policies define the design properties of a component when used as part of an [editable template](../sites-authoring/templates.md).
+Content policies define the design properties of a component when used as part of an [editable template](/help/sites-authoring/templates.md).
 For example, if a text component that uses the RTE is used with an editable template, the content policy can define that the bold option be available and a few paragraph formatting options be available.
 Content policies are reusable and can be applied across multiple templates.

-AEM 6.4 Service Pack 3 onwards, the available options in the RTE flow downstream from the user interface configurations to the content policies.
+The available options in the RTE flow downstream from the user interface configurations to the content policies.

 * User interface configuration settings define which options are available to the content policies.
 * If the user interface configuration of the RTE removed or doesn't enable an item, the content policy cannot configure it.
 * An author has access to only such functionality as is made available by the user interface configurations and the content policies.

-As an example, you can see the [Text Core Component documentation](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/text.html#the-text-component-and-the-rich-text-editor).
+As an example, you can see the [Text Core Component documentation](https://docs.adobe.com/help/en/experience-manager-core-components/using/components/text.html#the-text-component-and-the-rich-text-editor).

 ## Customize mapping between toolbar icons and commands {#iconstoolbar}